gojimmypi/gojimmypi.github.io/_posts/2025-02-18-SiFive-HiFive-Unmatched-Ubuntu-NVMe-SSD.md

 - Ubuntu
 ---

-Some notes on setting up the SiFive Unmatched RISC-V to boot from an NNVme SSD.
+Some notes on setting up the SiFive Unmatched RISC-V to boot from an NVMe SSD.

 # Download Ubuntu Image